Tro95/Pardus-Options-Library/README.md

 ### Class OptionsContent
 Represents all the content within a single tab, allowing for easy creation of OptionsBoxes.
 #### Creation
-You should use the `unsafeWindow.PardusOptions.addTab()` method to obtain an OptionsContent object, and as such the constructor is not documented here.
+You should use the `PardusOptions.addTab()` method to obtain an OptionsContent object, and as such the constructor is not documented here.
 #### Methods

 ##### addBox